-(Beijing, 1970)
+(Beijing, China, 1970)

 Ji Zhou studied engraving at the Central Academy of Fine Arts of Beijing (1994).
 Later on, he earned a Master of Fine Arts (MFA) from the University of Paris I Pantheon-Sorbonne (2005).
 His work is characterized for being contemplative, formulating questions through diverse photographic techniques that question common ideas around objectivity and photographic certainty.